 How to Get Around

-The roads of Anuradhapura are not very busy so that cycling is a valid option.
+The roads of Anuradhapura are not very busy so cycling is a valid option.
 I love the fact that you can stop everywhere you like to enjoy a spot or take some pictures.

 However, it is hot and humid and the bikes might not be a bit hard to ride.
 Of course, you can always charter a tuk-tuk for the day.